memenzel/memenzel.github.io/content/post/course/index.md

   preview_only: false

 links:
-- name: Course Proposal
+- name: Course Syllabus
-  url: course_proposal.pdf
+  url: course_syllabus.pdf

 # Projects (optional).
 #   Associate this post with one or more of your projects.